Your website is one of the most powerful tools you can use to generate new leads and create new customers.

 Click through that graph and several options pull up, including a best practice word count.
 See where you're at.

 Considering the rankings, again, value is what is driving user experience.
 With a world of bazillions of pages, tons of content for every category, and a lot of junk, the real way to rank is to be valuable.

 Understand the buyer's journey.
 When it comes to HubSpot, the CRM makes this a lot easier than other methods.
 Sure, you can spend half your life trying to understand reports from Google.
 Or, you can utilize what HubSpot helps you with.

-One of the easiest things to change.
-One of the most important things.
-One of the hardest to perfect.
+One of the easiest things to change and one of the most important things but one of the hardest to perfect.

 Your title of the blog is not only what is going to capture your audience and cause them to click, but it’s also going to be what crawlers check first.

 Your page title and meta descriptions are similar to checking out a book you’ve never heard of.
 The titles and chapter summaries give you a basic idea of what is in the book to help determine is the book is a worthwhile read.
 Crawlers kind of look at it the same way, but they want to understand more context and relevance.